Chicago Board of Trade Building: 1885 building

 Postcard circa 1907 depicting the Board of Trade, after the clock tower had been removed.

 The building attracted tourists, visitors, and protesters.
 The inaugural banquet for the building opening was marched on by a sizable column of Chicago labor activists, under the International Working People's Association banner and led by Albert Parsons, Lucy Parsons, and Lizzie Holmes.
 "The building, on which two million dollars had been lavished in the midst of an economic depression, was denounced by the anarchists as ... the crowning symbol of all that was hateful in the private property system."
-The procession were cheered by thousands of spectators.
-Their access to the Board of Trade was blocked by a phalanx of police, first at Jackson, then at LaSalle, finally coming to within a half-block of the building, "bathed in a sea of electric light only recently installed for the occasion".
+The procession was cheered by thousands of spectators.
+Their access to the Board of Trade was blocked by a phalanx of police, first at Jackson Street, then at LaSalle Street, finally coming to within a half-block of the building, "bathed in a sea of electric light only recently installed for the occasion".

 Viewing galleries were opened to the public for the first time in honor of the 1893 World's Columbian Exposition.
 Two years later, the clock tower was removed and the "tallest building in Chicago" record was then held by the 302 ft tall Masonic Temple Building.
 Built on caissons surrounded by muck, the trading house was rendered structurally unsound in the 1920s when construction began across the street on the Federal Reserve Bank of Chicago.
 The 1885 building was subsequently demolished in 1929, and the exchange temporarily moved to Van Buren and Clark while a new building was constructed at the LaSalle and Jackson site.

 The 1885 allegorical architectural sculptures of 35 ft Industry and Agriculture, two figures of a four-piece set, were removed from the original building and now stand in a nearby pedestrian plaza.